FarhangNorouzi/FarhangNorouzi.github.io/Projects/Anomaly Detection/Anomaly_Detection.md

 <img src="Figures/PC1_plot_IF.png?raw=true"/>
 <img src="Figures/PC2_plot_IF.png?raw=true"/>
 <img src="Figures/PC3_plot_IF.png?raw=true"/>
-!5 anomalies out of 7 BROKEN status points are detected by the model.!
+__5 anomalies out of 7 BROKEN status points are detected by the model.__

 #### One-Class SVM:

 <img src="Figures/PC1_plot_OneSVM.png?raw=true"/>
 <img src="Figures/PC2_plot_OneSVM.png?raw=true"/>
 <img src="Figures/PC3_plot_OneSVM.png?raw=true"/>
-4 anomalies out of 7 BROKEN status points are detected by the model (one failure less than Isolation Forest).
+__4 anomalies out of 7 BROKEN status points are detected by the model (one failure less than Isolation Forest).__

 ### Learning Outcomes:
--	The best score belongs to Random Forest model (RFC) with the SMOTE oversampling data (0.89).
--	The other two models are slightly behind the RFC model.
+-	The conversion of the data into 3 PCA components explains the 63% of the covarience of the original dataset.
+-	Both methods were set to detect the 0.1% of the outlier data (outlier fraction = 0.001).
+-	The Isolation Forest could slightly better capture the anomalies or BROKEN status points(5 out of 7) than the OneClassSVM (4 out of 7).
--	SVC model has the potential to show a better performance if is trained on the full TRAIN set.
-In this example, the SVC classifier is trained on a smaller subset of training data to minimize the CPU runtime.
+-	Isolation Forest model has the potential to show a better performance in terms of forecasting the future failures.

 **Acknowledgements:**
 The data is shared on kaggle.com as "pump_sensor_data".